swiss-seismological-service/scdetect/README.md

 [scautoloc](https://docs.gempa.de/seiscomp/current/apps/scautoloc.html).
 That
-is, `scdetect` fetches waveform data by means of the [RecordStream](https://docs.gempa.de/seiscomp/current/base/concepts/recordstream.html) interface, but it also uses data products for template generation.
-If connected to the messaging system, results (i.e. declared origins, picks and amplitudes) are sent to the messaging system.
+is, `scdetect` fetches waveform data by means of the [RecordStream](https://docs.gempa.de/seiscomp/current/base/concepts/recordstream.html) interface, but it also uses data products (i.e. event parameters) for template generation.
+If connected to the messaging system, results (i.e. declared origins (including station magnitudes), picks and amplitudes) are sent to the messaging system.

 For further information with regard to the SeisComP architecture please refer to the [SeisComP documentation](https://docs.gempa.de/seiscomp/current/base/overview.html)